astralsc/Clash-of-Salt/README.md

 # Clash of Salt
-Open source private server emulator for Clash of Clans 10.322 (2018) written in Node.js
+Open source private server emulator for Clash of Clans 10.322 (2018) written in C#

 ![screen](./Screens/game.png)